jbcodeforce/jbcodeforce.github.io/docs/aws/gettingstarted.md

 # Getting started

-General [AWS console](https://us-west-1.console.aws.amazon.com/) from which we can login as root usr or as an IAM user.
+General [AWS console](https://us-west-1.console.aws.amazon.com/) from which we can login as root user or as an IAM user.

 Or the one for my account alias `jbcodeforce`: [https://jbcodeforce.signin.aws.amazon.com/console](https://jbcodeforce.signin.aws.amazon.com/console) and user jerome